destroflyer/maniascript/docs/introduction/development_setup.md

 ### Editor
 The easiest way to edit and debug scripts is to use the ingame editor.
 It is accessible through different ways depending on the kind of script:

-- Rules: Create an ingame server (online or LAN) and select a mode.
-Once you're playing on the server, press the `Scroll lock` key to open the editor.
+- Game mode: While playing the mode (on an actual server or in the map editor), press the `Scroll lock` key to open the editor
-- Map type: Launch the map editor, select a map type on the top left of the screen and then press the `Scroll lock` key.
+- Map type: Launch the map editor, select a map type on the top left of the screen and then press the `Scroll lock` key
 - Map editor plugin: Launch the map editor and click on the plugin icon on the bottom of the screen.
 Then click on the create button on the left.
-If you want to edit an existing plugin, click on the small `+` button above it and afterwards on the edit button on the left.
+If you want to edit an existing plugin, click on the small `+` button above it and afterwards on the edit button on the left

 Features:
 - A main working area, this is where you will type your script (You can open up to five scripts at once and move between them via tabs)